rns/kollos-luif-doc/manual.md

-It will be called as `f (params)` with `params` set to the values defined by the semantics of the matched RHS alternative's symbols.
+It will be called as `f (params)` with `params` set to the values defined by the semantics of the matched RHS alternative’s symbols.

 [parameter list is under discussion at https://github.com/rns/kollos-luif-doc/issues/26]